MetTap/MetTap/README.md

 Step1: Create an python project in Python IDE
 Step2: Import HA.py codes
 Step3: Writing the mapping information of entity IDs and events/states, such as:entities.json, vocabularies.json
-Step4: Load MetTap rules from
+Step4: Load MetTap rules from Rules.txt
-Step4: Establish a connection with Home Assistant system
-Step5: Run this project
+Step5: Run Home Assistant system and this project
+Step6: Change the state of devices/sensors in Home Assistant system
+Step7: If the triggers are satisfied, the action will be executed.
+Otherwise,it will not be executed
+Step8: Store the state datas in sensor_data.csv

 #### 3. Runtime Verification
 For the runtime verification module, we provide the monitoring function to verify the properties and give feedback with verification results.